 If you have the time and the budget, you may choose to do only the easiest, quickest, or least expensive repairs.
 In many cases, this may mean projects such as:

 - updating cabinet hardware

-Completing cosmetic repairs will increase your home’s curb appeal, making it more attractive to buyers.
+Completing home improvements before selling will increase your home’s curb appeal, making it more attractive to buyers.
 And because the house looks good on the surface, this approach may make the larger fixes that are still needed seem less daunting to potential buyers.

 Just keep in mind that you’ll still need to price the home to reflect the repairs that are still necessary.

 Repair Option 3: Fully Repair the Home

 Those homeowners with money and time to spare may choose to complete the full list of repairs.
 However, it goes without saying that this option will be both expensive and time-consuming.

 Homeowners may be able to save some money by tackling some projects themselves.
 DIY-friendly home repairs may include: